CryptAncapitalist/hello-world/README.md

 Greetings one and all!

-I am CryptAncapitalist, an enthusiastic supporter of Monero's vision of privacy, fungibility, liberty, and sound money.
+I am CryptAncapitalist, an enthusiastic supporter of Monero's vision of privacy, fungibility, decentralization, liberty, and sound money.

 This was original based on the tutorial at https://guides.github.com/activities/hello-world/